link1905/system-design-101/content/docs/design-patterns/caching-patterns.md

 ## Cache-aside (Lazy Loading)

-Adapted from the [lazy loading pattern](https://en.wikipedia.org/wiki/Lazy_loading), this strategy caches data only after it has been recently read.
+Adapted from the [lazy loading pattern](https://en.wikipedia.org/wiki/Lazy_loading), this strategy caches data only after it has been **recently read**.
-In other words, the data must be queried from the primary store for the first time, and then the result is efficiently reused for subsequent requests.
+In other words, the data must be initialized from the primary store for the first time, and then the result is efficiently reused for subsequent requests.

 For example, if a service attempts to load data from the `Cache Store` and doesn't find it (a **cache miss**),